xeredo-solar/nixinstall/README.md

 An installer for open-source operating systems.
 See the [wiki](https://github.com/elementary/installer/wiki) for goals, design spec, user flow, and details about each step.

+## NixOS

+Run `nix-build -A nixinstall && sudo result/bin/io.elementary.installer --test` to build & test the installer

+Note: It is running in test mode, meaning you can't break stuff, but root is needed to list the drives

 ## Building, Testing, and Installation

 You'll need the following dependencies: